4site-interactive-studios/engrid/README.md

 # Interested in a project or have questions?

-We would love to hear from you!
+We would love to hear from you.

 Bryan Casler
 Director of Digital Strategy